-Lydia looked over at Vassoula still seated on a stool next door.
+Lydia turned to Vassoula still on a stool outside her bar next door.
 “Is your brother awake yet?”

-He came outside, combing his fingers through a full head of black curls matted down from sleep.
+He appeared in the doorway combing his fingers through a full head of black curls.
 “I’m awake.
 What is it?”

 “More of them arrived,” Vassoula replied.

 He glanced across the water and saw the refugees.
-He asked Lydia, “How many are there?”
+“How many are there?” he called to Lydia.

 “Over fifty.
-Maybe a dozen kids and six women.
-Do you have enough water and juice?”
+Maybe a dozen kids.
+Do you have enough juice?”

 Nick guessed the handsome youth to be in his early twenties.
-His eyes were startlingly blue, and he glanced at Nick a couple of times before he went back inside.
+His eyes were startlingly blue, and they exchanged glances a couple of times before he went back inside.

-“Can I do anything to help?”
-Nick asked.
+“Can I do anything to help?” he asked.

 “I’m sure Athina would appreciate help with the sandwiches.
 Sometimes people are so hungry they grab for them.
 Ridi will help too.
 But eat your breakfast first.
 You’ve got a few minutes before they come this way.”
-Lydia slipped her map bag into her bag.
+Lydia folded her map and tucked it into her bag.
 “Wish me luck finally convincing the mayor to relocate the tank.”

 “Good luck.
-And thanks for the ideas for my book.”
+And thanks for the idea for a story.”

 “You better write it fast.
-Unless that tank is moved before next month, we might not be here.”
+Unless that tank is moved by the end of next month, we might not be here.”